jrothlander/books/README.md

 - _**Real-Time Rendering Tricks and Techniques in DirectX**_, by Kelly Dempski (Premier Press, 2002)

 ## The Premier Press - Game Development Series
 > This is a list of the books in this series that I am personally interested in and have found useful.
 The ones in bold I have read through and found useful.
 The point here is that these run between $5 to $10 and are very good, much better than most modern books and these are very much still relevant for beginner to intermediate level developers.
+Most of these can be found used on hp.com, triftbooks.com, or eBay.
+I would not recommend buying these new or without the CD, unless you have found the the CD online, which is hard to do.
 - _**Data Structures for Game Programmers**_, Ron Penton (Premier Press, 2003)
 - _**Isometric Game Programming with DirectX 7.0**_, Ernest Pazera (Premier Press, 2001)
 - _**OpenGL Game Programming**_, by Kevin Hawkins (Premier Press, 2001)